-Kattiyapornpong, U. & Miller, K. 2008, 'A Practitioner's Report on the Interactive Effects of Socio-Demographic Barriers to Travel', Journal of Vacation Marketing, vol. 14, no. 4, pp. 357-371.View/Download from: UTS OPUS or Publisher's site
+Kattiyapornpong, U & Miller, K 2008, 'A Practitioner's Report on the Interactive Effects of Socio-Demographic Barriers to Travel', Journal of Vacation Marketing, vol. 14, no. 4, pp. 357-371.View/Download from: Publisher's site

 Researchers have viewed constraints as a subset of reasons for not engaging in a particular behavior.
 This study investigates the impact of two-way interactions between age, income, and life stage (forming groups of more and less constrained respondents) on dependent variables comprising intentions held by Australian residents to travel intrastate, interstate or overseas for a vacation.
 A representative sample of 49,105 Australian respondents is utilized.
 Binary logistic regression is used to profi le respondents who intend to take a domestic or an overseas holiday of more than three days duration.
 This paper fi nds that the interactions between the constraint variables of age, income and life stage are important in explaining travel preferences.
 Constraint groups are then formed by combining the important constraint variables.
 There are signifi cant levels of vacation travel by even the most constrained groups as well as signifi cant amounts of non-travel by the least constrained sectors of our society.
 Marketing insights and recommendations are provided for the most constrained travel group and the least constrained travel group.

-Woodside, AG, Sood, SC & Miller, K 2008, 'When consumers and brands talk: Storytelling theory and research in pyschology and marketing', Psychology and Marketing, vol. 25, no. 2, pp. 97-145.View/Download from: UTS OPUS or Publisher's site
+Woodside, AG, Sood, SC & Miller, K 2008, 'When consumers and brands talk: Storytelling theory and research in pyschology and marketing', Psychology and Marketing, vol. 25, no. 2, pp. 97-145.View/Download from: Publisher's site

 Storytelling is pervasive through life.
 Much information is stored, indexed, and retrieved in the form of stories.
 Although lectures tend to put people to sleep, stories move them to action.
 People relate to each other in terms of stories - and products and brands often play both central and peripheral roles in their stories.
 To aid storytelling research in consumer psychology, this article develops a narrative theory that describes how consumers use brands as props or anthropomorphic actors in stories they report about themselves and others.
 Such drama enactments enable these storytellers to experience powerful myths that reflect psychological archetypes.
 The article includes findings from case study research that probes propositions of the theory.
 Implications for consumer psychology and marketing practice follow the discussion of the findings.